 Local & Direct Investing

 NorthStar clients seeking a more direct impact with their investments invest in a variety of community loan funds and alternative investments.
 Because loan funds are perceived as riskier than other types of fixed income, NorthStar carefully vets and selects investment opportunities, matching loan funds with clients who have specific interests and appropriate risk tolerance.
 Examples of partnerships include: Boston Community Capital, Cooperative Fund of New England and Working Capital for Community Needs.
 We review alternative investments on a case by case basis when opportunities arise, or when guided through our work with individual clients to include alternatives to traditional investment vehicles.
+We develop long-term relationships with each of the loan funds in which are clients are invested, and have a policy to openly engage with the loan funds as needed.

 Financial literacy isn’t typically taught in school, yet it’s a complicated topic every adult needs to master.
 Beyond the basics of balancing a checkbook and budgeting monthly expenses, consumers have to understand the finer points of saving, borrowing and investing.
 NorthStar helps clients and women of all ages and stages of life to take control of their financial lives.
 Topics include credit risk, managing student loans, budgeting, cash flow, charitable giving and investing.
 To learn more about NorthStar’s financial education courses contact us at 617.522.2635 or email@example.com.